Collocations Related to Work

 - Abby is trying to prove to her parents that she can hold down a job.

-- Michael could never hold down a job for a long time.
+- Michael could never hold down a job for long.

 Collocations Related to Work